MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### For mobile-based login, what will happen if a learner has changed their number?

 Currently, there is no user-facing interface available for learners to change their phone numbers.
-In case, the learner has changed their mobile number and wants it to be updated in the portal then they needs to contact the organization admin.
+In case, the learner has changed their mobile number and wants it to be updated in the portal then they need to contact the organization admin.

 Post which, admins can us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630), and we will help them with updating the details.